edipox/wunderlistux/README.md

 ## Thank you!
 If you like the app please :star: the github project.

-If you supre liked it  [buy me a coffee :coffee:](http://ko-fi.com/A553N9).
+If you super liked it  [buy me a coffee :coffee:](http://ko-fi.com/A553N9).

 If you disked it you still could :star: the github project and [buy me a coffee :coffee:](http://ko-fi.com/A553N9) :)